 What is Dry Needling?

 Dry needling is a technique trained physical therapists use for the treatment of pain and movement impairments.
 The technique uses a “dry” needle, one without medication or injection, inserted through the skin into specific areas of the muscle.
-Other terms commonly used to describe dry needling include trigger point dry needling, and intramuscular manual therapy.
+Other terms commonly used to describe dry needling include trigger point dry needling, functional dry needling, and intramuscular manual therapy.
+Our McHenry physical therapy clinic and physical therapists are trained to help patients with dry needling.

 Dry needling involves a thin filiform needle that penetrates the skin and stimulates underlying myofascial trigger points and muscular and connective tissues.
 The needles are typically smaller than hypodermic needles and are solid rather than hollow with a more rounded tip.
 The needle allows a physical therapist to target tissues that are not manually palpable.